etingof/talks/devconf-outreachy/source/index.rst

 ..
 Things to talk about ^ (Aija)

-  my background: a full-stack web developer in enterprise information systems using Java and C#.
+  My background: a full-stack web developer in enterprise information systems, using Java and C#.
 Used FOSS for personal needs.

   Criteria to filter initial list.
-Try something new that haven't done before.
+Try something new that I hadn't done before.
-  Best chances with projects in Python that have used in personal projects.
+  Best chances with projects in Python, which I had used in personal projects.

   Similar time zone to avoid waiting for hours if get stuck with something.
-  If wouldn't be able to find the project using all criteria, this would be dropped.
+  If unable to find a project meeting all of the criteria, this would be dropped.

-  OpenStack project matching all criteria.
+  OpenStack project matched all of my criteria.

   Choice of the ticket was not successful - in the end it did not result in any code, but only documentation updates.
-  Seemed that best tickets were already taken.
+  It seemed the best tickets were already taken.

-  Visibility of other people applying and how they are going.
-New applicant appearing after application deadline extended.
+  Visibility of other people applying and how they are doing.
+New applicant appeared after application deadline was extended.

-  Despite the challenges of initial ticket, dedicated tickets still a good starting point.
+  Despite the challenges of initial ticket, dedicated tickets are still a good starting point.

-OpenStack: everybody struggles
+OpenStack: Everybody struggles
 ------------------------------

 * Technology